FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/graphical.rst

 ~~~~~~~~~~~~~~~~~~~~~
 Drag the "full circle command" code block to enter the graphical editing interface workspace.

-Click the "full circle" command node to enter the node diagram editing interface
+Click the "full circle" command node to enter the node diagram editing interface.

-- Full circle motion includes two points, the first point is the full circle middle transition point 1, the second point is the full circle middle transition point 2, transition point 2 can be set whether to offset, the offset is effective for both transition point 1 and transition point 2
+Full circle motion includes two points, the first point is the full circle middle transition point 1, the second point is the full circle middle transition point 2, transition point 2 can be set whether to offset, the offset is effective for both transition point 1 and transition point 2.

-- "Full circle" command node, parameters:
+"Full circle" command node, parameters:

 - Full circle middle point 1: teaching point